jmacadie/aoc-rs/README.md

 ## How to run

-To run any day, you need [Rust installed](https://www.rust-lang.org/tools/install) :wink:
+To run any day, you need :crab: [Rust installed](https://www.rust-lang.org/tools/install) :crab:

 Then, at the root or in a day folder, run `cargo run --release`